-‘Oasis of Dialogue’ forum underscores tourism’s role in cementing gulf identity
+‘Oasis of Dialogue’ Forum underscores tourism’s role in cementing Gulf identity

 Commenting on the occasion, Al-Hanouf Al-Shammari from Qatar University, said the event reflected harmony among students from various Gulf countries, demonstrating the “extent of our cultural connection and belonging to one nation.”

-Group meals and tourist tours across Oman were organized on the sidelines of the forum, further enriching its lively and interactive nature.
+Group meals and tourist tours across Oman were organised on the sidelines of the forum, further enriching its lively and interactive nature.